PedroTelesFCUP/Beam_weaver/README.md

 m_{t,h}\in\{0,1\}.
 ```

-At interaction $t$, the probability Beam Weaver assigns to the binned event
+At interaction $t$, the probability Beam Weaver assigns to the respective category/bin label
 $\mathbf{Z_t}$ is the product of all the probabilities predicted
 by each and every active head of their respective outcomes $Z_{t,h}$, given the incident photon energy $E_t$, and any earlier outcomes required to predict their quantity (basically saved quantities already sampled
 within the same interaction).